BIOP/ijp-imagetoatlas/registration.md

 ![Finding correspondance and key slice](assets/gif/fiji_atlas_drag_then_key.gif)

-When key slices are selected, they will keep their position along the axis when other slices are dragged ( you can still directly drag the key slice if you need to move it) .
+When key slices are selected, they will keep their position along the axis when other slices are dragged (you can still directly drag the key slice if you need to move it).
 The other slices are stretched along the axis while maintaining their spacing ratio.

 You can set multiple key slices in specific positions along your sections, usually the ones with the most recognizable features.

-2 or 3 key slices is usually sufficient for a correct positioning along the atlas.
-The `distribute` button or action will equalize spacing between selected slices while respecting the position of selected key slices ( and the position of the first and last selected slices ).
+2 or 3 key slices can be sufficient for a correct positioning along the atlas axis.
+The `distribute` button or action will equalize spacing between selected slices while respecting the position of selected key slices (and the position of the first and last selected slices).

 ##### Using the review mode to investigate the position of slices along the atlas